goloshubov/fconfig/README.md

 #### 4. different var names
 To merge diffrent lists one could use additionall tasks or merge them using for example the community.general.lists_union filter.
 It's my current implementation, union_vars role.
-Pros: No duplication.
+Pros: No precedence issue and no duplication.
 Cons: Different names.
-Extra tasks required.
+Extra task/role required.

 1) Add union_vars role in playbook:
 2) Define union_vars variable - the list which variables to merge.